girldevelopit/gdi-featured-html-css-intro/README.md

 ### Notes for Instructors and/or Course Organizers:
  - Before each class, print out a cheatsheet for each student (found in the cheatsheets directory)
  - Try to code in front of students, so students can see the 'before' and 'after' versions of each exercise

+## Suggested Course Description for Meetup

+**About This Class**
+Want to learn how to build your own website?
+Already have your own website but want to have more control over it?
+Interested in learning to program but want to start small?
+This class is for you!

+We'll guide you through the basics of HTML and CSS, give you some readily-applicable skills, and answer any questions you may have along the way.

+This class takes place over four sessions, as follows:

+[SESSION DATES AND TIMES]

+Your payment registers you for the entire series.

+Note: This class will be limited to [MAX STUDENTS] students.
+Register early to secure your spot.

+All attendees are expected to abide by the Girl Develop It Code of Conduct.

+**Takeaways**
+-- Learn how to structure a website with basic HTML
+-- The fundamental structure of an HTML file
+-- Standard practices in website development
+-- Learn how to style a website with basic CSS
+-- Using your browser's Inspector tool to troubleshoot HTML and CSS problems -- Build your first website!

+**Prereqs & Preparation**
+In addition to bringing a laptop and charger with you to each class, please be sure to have the following programs installed before arriving:
+-- SublimeText (text editor)
+-- Google Chrome (web browser)

 ## Classes